'Birkin' Bentley at £5 million is most expensive British car ever sold at auction, while 'Corgi' Rolls-Royce sells for record £4.7 million

 "Bonhams has sponsored this event from its inception 20 years ago.
-These results again prove the appraise of provenance and rarity, offered for sale in the best possible surroundings."
+These results again prove the value of provenance and rarity, offered for sale in the best possible surroundings."

-"The Corgi" Rolls-Royce is one of the most widely recognized of the company's 'Silver Ghost' production to survive.
-A generation of school boys played with the Corgi Toys 'Silver Ghost', modeled after this unique Double Pullman Limousine.
+"The Corgi" Rolls-Royce is one of the most widely recognised of the company's 'Silver Ghost' production to survive.
+A generation of school boys played with the Corgi Toys 'Silver Ghost', modelled after this unique Double Pullman Limousine.
 An opulent and imposing design in name and style, it echoed the luxurious 'Pullman' Railway carriages pioneered by American George Pullman.

 The car has perhaps been best described by Sports Car Market magazine as 'a masterpiece of elephantine Edwardian elegance'.

 Top lots at the Bonhams Goodwood Festival of Speed sale:

 Lot 204 – Ex-Sir Henry 'Tim' Birkin, The Hon.
 Dorothy Paget-owned, Brooklands Outer Circuit Lap Record Breaking 1929-31 4 ½ litre supercharged ' Blower' Bentley single seater £5,041,500